sbski/a32nx/src/extra-backend/README.md

 between clients to send and receive arbitrary data to and from the sim.

 #### Events
-The Event class is a simple wrapper around the SimConnect event API.
+The Event class is a  wrapper around the SimConnect event API.
 It allows to map client events to sim events via registering the clients event id with the sim.

-The Event class also provides a simple way to construct an event and send it to the sim.

-#### ListenerEvents
-<span style="color:yellow">Not yet implemented</span>
-The ListenerEvent class is a wrapper around the SimConnect event API which also allows registering a callback function which is called when the event is received from the sim.
+An event can be triggered (send to the sim) or registered with the sim to receive events from the sim.
+Callbacks can be added to the Event object to handle the events.

 ## Example Code
 Good examples of how to use the framework can be found in the modules: